seckinalp/oss-plugin-hub/QUICK_START.md

 **Port 3000 already in use?**
 - Run on different port: `npm run dev -- -p 3001`

+**Export not working?**
+- Make sure you have plugins filtered/displayed
+- Check browser console for errors
+- Try a different browser

 ## 📚 Next Steps

 1. ⭐ Star the repository